 -zoom This option determines which layers of the tile pyramid will be generated.
-Default is the "native" level as calculated from image resolution.
+The default is the "native" level calculated from image resolution.
 In case you need to add additional zoom levels, you can either define them as absolute numeric values or as relative numbers to the "native" levels with prefix + and -.

-Each input file can have it's own explicit option for zoomlevels.
+Each input file can have its own explicit option for zoom levels.